Why It Works

-When ready to serve, ladle soup into a saucepan and bring to a simmer, thinning with water and seasoning with salt as necessary.
-Spoon in a generous amount of pasta and simmer until warmed through.
+When ready to serve, bring to a simmer, thinning with additional bean-cooking water until soup reaches a lightly creamy consistency.
+Season with salt, if needed.
+Spoon in cooked pasta and simmer just until warmed through.
 Serve right away, drizzling fresh olive oil on top and a generous grinding of black pepper.

 |Nutrition Facts (per serving)|

-|Servings: 4 to 6|
+|Servings: 6 to 8|